CyberFlameGO/svnpython/Doc/library/bz2.rst

       approximate bound on the total number of bytes in the lines returned.

-   .. method:: xreadlines()

-      For backward compatibility. :class:`BZ2File` objects now include the performance optimizations previously implemented in the :mod:`xreadlines` module.

-      .. deprecated:: 2.3
-         This exists only for compatibility with the method by this name on :class:`file` objects, which is deprecated.
-Use ``for line in file`` instead.

    .. method:: seek(offset[, whence])

       Move to new file position.
 Argument *offset* is a byte count.
 Optional